lukegniwecki/example-cryptocurrency-nexycoin/README.md

 4. Query the blockchain by sending the get_chain request: `http://127.0.0.1:5001/get_chain`.
 Postman will return the current state of the blockchain showing the newly mined block including the transcation.

-6. You will see the mined block showing the new transaction first and the 10 myfirstcoin mining reward for the mining effort
-7. Now Node 1 has length 3 in the chain and Node 2 and Node 3 have shorter chains
+### Applying the Consensus

-8. Apply the consensus by using the get chain request to replace Node 2 and Node 3 chains with the longest one from Node 1
-9. You can double check and replace chain on Node 2 again to see a message confirming the chain is the longest
+Since the transaction was added to the block by Node 1, the length of Node 2 and Node 3 chains is shorter.
+To apply the consensus use the `replace_chain` request.
+For example, on Node 2 send `http://127.0.0.1:5002/replace_chain` to replace the chain with the longest one (Node 1 chain).
+If successful a message confirming that the chain has been replaced by the longest one will appear.

-Mining blocks
-Replacing chain
+See below for the list of all requests used in this example.

 ## Requests
 Postman requests used to query the blockchain, add transactions and apply the consensus once the application is running on Flask.
 Port `5001`has been used in this example (*Node 1*).